-The Relationship Between Urotensin-II Level and Carotid Intima Media Thickness in Dialysis Patients
+Relationship Between Urotensin-II Levels and Carotid Intima-Media Thickness in Patients Undergoing Dialysis

 ABSTRACT

-Objective: The most important cause of mortality in patients with chronic kidney disease is cardiovascular disease.
-Despite traditional risk factors being controlled, the lack of desired reduction in mortality rates has led to an investigation of new treatment strategies.
-In experimental studies, urotension-II has been shown to increase foam cell formation, reactive oxygen radicals, oxide-Low Density Lipoprotein (LDL) levels, and matrix metalloproteinase expression and thus contributing to the development of atherosclerosis.
-The aim of the study was to investigate the relationship between urotension-II and carotid intima media thickness in dialysis patients.
+Objective: Cardiovascular diseases are the most important causes of mortality in patients with chronic kidney disease.
+Despite traditional risk factors being controlled, the lack of desired reduction in mortality rates has necessitated an investigation into newer treatment strategies.
+In experimental studies, urotensin-II has been shown to increase foam cell formation, reactive oxygen radical production, oxide low-density lipoprotein levels, and matrix metalloproteinase expression, thereby contributing to the development of atherosclerosis.
+The aim of this study was to investigate the relationship between urotensin-II levels and carotid intima-media thickness in patients undergoing dialysis.

-Methods: This study included 33 hemodialysis patients, 35 peritoneal dialysis patients, and 15 healthy individuals.
-Patients with traditional risk factors for the development of cardiovascular disease, such as diabetes mellitus, familial hypercholesterolemia, and a family history of early cardiac disease, were not included in the study.
-Furthermore, all individuals with active infection and malignancy were excluded.
-All laboratory data and urotension-II levels were analyzed.
-To prevent interobserver errors, carotid intima media thickness measurements were performed by a single radiologist
+Methods: This study included 33 patients undergoing hemodialysis, 35 patients undergoing peritoneal dialysis, and 15 healthy individuals.
+Patients with traditional risk factors for the development of cardiovascular diseases, such as diabetes mellitus, familial hypercholesterolemia, and a family history of early cardiac disease, were excluded.
+Additionally, all individuals with active infections and malignancy were excluded.
+All laboratory data, including urotensin-II levels, were analyzed.
+To prevent interobserver errors, carotid intima-media thickness measurements were performed by a single radiologist.

-Results: There was no difference between the groups in terms of age, gender, smoking, and dialysis duration.
-Urotension-II levels were significantly higher only in hemodialysis group compared to peritoneal dialysis and control groups.
-Carotid intima media thickness was significantly higher in both dialysis groups.
-Factors affecting carotid intima media thickness were age in peritoneal dialysis patients, as well as glucose, albumin, phosphorus, parathormone, interleukin-6, C-reactive protein, and uric acid in hemodialysis patients.
+Results: The groups did not differ in terms of age, sex, smoking status, and dialysis duration.
+Urotensin-II levels were significantly higher in the hemodialysis group than in the peritoneal dialysis and control groups.
+The carotid intima-media thickness was significantly higher in both dialysis groups.
+Factors affecting carotid intima-media thickness were age in the peritoneal dialysis group and glucose, albumin, phosphorus, parathormone, interleukin-6, C-reactive protein, and uric acid levels in the hemodialysis group.

-Conclusion: Although the role of urotension-II in the development of atherosclerosis was demonstrated in experimental studies, no positive correlation was found between urotension-II and carotid intima media thickness in current study.
+Conclusion: Despite reports of urotensin-II involvement in atherosclerosis development, no positive correlation was found between urotensin-II levels and carotid intima-media thickness in the current study.

-Keywords: Atherosclerosis, carotid intima media thickness, hemodialysis, inflammation, peritoneal dialysis, urotensin-II
+Keywords: atherosclerosis, carotid intima-media thickness, hemodialysis, inflammation, peritoneal dialysis, urotensin-II

 INTRODUCTION

-Urotensin-II (U-II) is a cyclic peptide with 11 amino acids found in many tissues such as heart, kidney, and central nervous system, especially in the vascular area.
-[1] Its effect on the vascular environment can be both vasodilation and vasoconstriction.
-The reason it has 2 opposing effects is due to the differential expression of the U-II receptor in the vascular beds.
-These specific receptors can affect different intracellular and extracellular pathways based on its localization within the cell or nuclear membrane.[2]
-It has been shown in experimental studies that U-II increases foam cell formation, reactive oxygen radicals, oxide LDL level, and matrix metalloproteinase expression, thus contributing to the development of atherosclerosis.[3,4] In addition, studies have reported that U-II antagonists provide plaque stabilization and reduce mortality in mice with congestive heart failure.[5,6]
+Urotensin-II (U-II) is a cyclic peptide with 11 amino acids.
+It is expressed in several tissues, including those specific to the cardiovascular, renal, and central nervous systems (especially in the vascular regions).
+[1] It can induce both vasodilation and vasoconstriction; these opposing effects are attributed to the differential expression of the U-II receptor in the vascular beds.
+These specific receptors can affect different intracellular and extracellular pathways based on their localization within the cell or nuclear membrane.[2]
+Experimental studies have shown that U-II increases foam cell formation, reactive oxygen radical production, oxide low-density lipoprotein levels, and matrix metalloproteinase expression; these contribute to the development of atherosclerosis.[3,4] Studies have also revealed that U-II antagonists allow plaque stabilization and reduce mortality rates in mice with congestive heart failure.[5,6]